aksamra56/cpnt200-a2/README.md

 * This Project allows users to retrieve detailed information about a company such as how it provides the companies Employees with tags *

 # Extra
-# 3 Collection are created Employees,Tags,Companies
+3 Collection are created Employees,Tags,Companies

 ** Media is used in Employee Collection, All CRUD operations are working on all three Collections **

-# One-to-Many and Many-to-one & Bi-Relations relations are used
+One-to-Many and Many-to-one & Bi-Relations relations are used

+One to many relationship - a category can contain many products, and a product can belong to a single category.

-## Company can have many Employees
+Company can have many Employees

-## A single Employee can have only on Company and many Tags
+A single Employee can have only on Company and many Tags

 # 2 Single Pages are created